up

 Office of the Chief Information Officer

-The Office of the Chief Information Officer (OCIO) prioritizes the enterprise agenda for technology strategy.
-The OCIO focuses on strategic business outcomes which include alignment with the business goals of the organization, IT strategy and planning, the IT project portfolio, IT Project Management Office (PMO), IT performance measurement, IT organizational...
+The Office of the Chief Information Officer (OCIO) is dedicated to championing the enterprise agenda for technology strategy.
+With a strong focus on strategic business outcomes, the OCIO ensures alignment with the organization's business goals, IT strategy and planning, the IT project portfolio, performance management, organizational change management, the One...

 Read More